zerodytrash/TikTok-Live-Connector/README.md

 ![Issues](https://img.shields.io/github/issues/zerodytrash/tiktok-live-connector)

 > [!NOTE]
 > This is not an official API.
-It's a reverse engineering project.
+It is a reverse engineering project.
+You are responsible for your usage of this library.

 > [!TIP]
 > An example project is available at https://tiktok-chat-reader.zerody.one/ - [View Source](https://github.com/zerodytrash/TikTok-Chat-Reader)